 What are the goal statistics?

 The Statistics tab below the graph reports some basic facts about the goal and your progress so far.
-It's also a helpful place to quickly check goal parameters, like the goal's current end date and value.
+It's also a helpful place to quickly check goal parameters, like the goal's current end date and value, and the amount due over the coming days.

 This table shows you exactly how much progress you need to make over the next 7 days of the goal, in both the delta format as well as the total format.
 This is helpful if you're trying to work ahead on the goal to earn some time off — the table will tell you exactly how much more you need to do in order to be safe, for each of the next 7 days.

 The goal shown above is already safe through the 25th, as indicated by the checkmarks in the Delta column.
-2 more minutes are needed to be safe through the 26th as well.
-Once those 2 minutes are done, the goal will have 27 points added since creation, as shown in the Total column.
+2 more minutes are needed to be safe through the 26th as well; once +2 is added, the next deadline will be the 27th.
+Once those extra 2 minutes are done, the goal will have 25 points added since creation, as shown in the Total column.

 The goal progress is a quick view of where and when you started, where you're at today, and where and when your goal will end.
 The two gray/yellow bars below are a visual representation of the same information: the top bar shows your goal's progress towards completion by date, while the bottom shows it by unit.
 If you hover over the bar, it will show you the number of days on track/number of days to go, or the number of units entered and the number of units left to go.